Birmingham Public Library board chooses new leader, announces public meeting with city councilors

 Asked by another attendee what “governance issues” could mean, Richardson said it was an “interesting question.”

-She said the board was asked to address, for example, the roles of responsibilities of library board members.
+She said the board was asked to address, for example, the roles and responsibilities of library board members.

 “We also have information related just to the history of the libraries if they would like to get into that discussion on Monday,” she said.
 “I don’t know how much time we’ll have available.”